r8vnhill/intro-kt/README.md

 [![Status](https://img.shields.io/badge/status-stable-brightgreen)]()
 [![DIBS Site](https://img.shields.io/badge/website-dibs.ravenhill.cl-purple)](https://dibs.ravenhill.cl)

-**`intro-kt`** is a minimal and pragmatic Kotlin project that accompanies lessons from the course [Diseño e Implementación de Bibliotecas de Software (DIBS)](https://dibs.ravenhill.cl).
+**`intro-kt`** is a pragmatic Kotlin project that accompanies lessons from the course [Diseño e Implementación de Bibliotecas de Software (DIBS)](https://dibs.ravenhill.cl).
 It provides real, runnable code examples to support foundational Kotlin topics.

 > [!note]
 > While the course is taught in Spanish, **all code and project content is in English** to encourage accessibility and reuse.